Texas A&M University-Kingsville Student Chapter of The Wildlife Society

 Members of the society are involved in the conservation and research of wildlife, fisheries and their habitats, habitat manipulation, and wildlife management.
 The society has been recognized as the best chapter in Texas six out of the last seven years and nationally recognized three out of the last four years.

 Meetings are held every other Thursday in Kleberg Agriculture Room 102 at 5:30.
-If you have any questions, please feel free to contact our chapter advisor, Dr. Scott Henke, or any of the officer listed below.
+If you have any questions, please feel free to contact our chapter advisor, Dr. Scott Henke.

 Dr. Scott Henke